 Your vehicle is equipped with a transaxle fluid change indicator.
-A CHANGE TRANS FLUID message will display on the Driver Information Center (DIC) when the powertrain computer determines that the transaxle fluid needs to be changed.
+A CHANGE TRANS FLUID message will display on the Driver Information Center (DIC) when the powertrain computer determines that the transaxle fluid needs to be changed or at each 100,000 miles (160 000 km) interval, whichever occurs first.
 See your Maintenance Schedule booklet for more information.
 When this message appears, change the transaxle fluid and reset the transaxle fluid life indicator as follows:

-- Turn the ignition on but do not start the engine. - Press and hold the OFF and rear defog buttons on the climate control at the same time until the TRANS FLUID RESET message appears on the DIC.
+- 1. Turn the ignition on but do not start the engine. - Press and hold the OFF and rear defog buttons on the climate control at the same time until the TRANS FLUID RESET message appears on the DIC.